 These are fun “Math Adventures” that are mostly geometric topics.
 Kids in our library love them and check them out over and over.

-The Young Math Series by various authors (Crowell)
+Young Math Series by various authors (Crowell)

 This is our favorite series, though sadly out-of-print, dealing with all kinds of math topics.
 Each is presented using pictures and often manipulative activities that you can follow along with.
 Though topics include algebra and probability as well as very basic measuring and numbers, the books themselves are approachable for young elementary students, and can help introduce or reinforce concepts for older students.
-You can find a list of all the titles in the series here.
+You can find a

 I hope these suggestions help you and your children explore and love the beauties of mathematics!